pelican-eggs/eggs/game_eggs/steamcmd_servers/portal_knights/README.md

 The server is running with wine.
 So the console output can be a litte strange but it does work.

+## Storage

+This server will at least needs 12GB of storage allocated to be able to start

 ## Server Ports

 Portal Knights requires 1 port